First Trimester Checklist : Ultimate To-Do List + PDF Printable

 Announce The Pregnancy To Your Partner

 If you’re able to keep it a secret, I suggest you go to Pinterest for some really cute and amazing announcement inspos.
-And if you ever take pictures, share it with me, I would love it.
+And if you ever take pictures, share them with me, I would love them.